Winter-Proof Your Skin: Local Pros Share Their Top Tips

-Local skin pros share their best hydrating and skin-protecting tips to get through the rest of the season.
+Local skin pros share their best hydrating and skin-protecting tips to get you ready for the cold weather season.

 iStock/lielos